shivamBhavsar-cmd/AWS-Lift-and-Shift-Project/README.md

 - An AWS account
 - Basic knowledge of AWS services
 - AWS CLI installed and configured
-- SSH client (e.g., PuTTY for Windows or Terminal for macOS/Linux)
+- SSH client (e.g., Git Bash (used git bash and recommended) , or PuTTY for Windows or Terminal for macOS/Linux)

 ## Project Setup